 Suing your bank for mortgage fraud in my opinion should be used as a last resort if you have already looked into obtaining a loan modification, foreclosure fairness mediation and bankruptcy.
 Litigation can be expensive and suing your bank is very time consuming with several motions having to be filed and defended as well as discovery and possible depositions.
 Many firms will require an upfront retainer to take on your case which can range from $7,000 -$10,000 in many cases.
 Many of these cases are filed with the hope of avoiding a foreclosure and being able to work out a loan modification or forgiveness of delinquent debt arrears owed.
 If you do sue your bank to avoid a foreclosure you should keep in mind that you will probably be living in your home for free while waiting for the court to make a ruling so even after paying your lawyer, you would still come out ahead if you can stop the foreclosure.

-If you have additional questions regarding home foreclosure fraud give Symmes Law Group a call today at 206-682-7975
+If you have additional questions regarding home foreclosure fraud give the Kirkland Bankruptcy Attorneys at Symmes Law Group a call today at 206-682-7975